ehn-dcc-development/hcert-kotlin/README.md

 new FileOutputStream(new File("rules.sig")).write(rules.getSignature());
 ```

-Clients may load these files to get a list of trusted Business Rules:
+Clients may load these files to get a list of trusted Business Rules plus meta information:

 ```Java
 // PEM-encoded signer certificate of the rules